-Used Honda Accords
+Used Honda Accord Models

-Engine choices consisted of a 2.4-liter four-cylinder (with 177 hp for LX trims and 190 hp for EX trims) and a 3.5-liter V6 with 271 hp (268 hp for '08).
+Engine choices consisted of a 2.4-liter four-cylinder (with 177 hp for LX trims and 190 hp for EX trims) and a 3.5-liter V6 with 271 hp (268 hp for 2008).
 The four-cylinder came with a five-speed manual transmission as standard and a five-speed automatic as optional.
 The V6 sedans came with a five-speed automatic, though V6-equipped coupes also were available with a six-speed manual.
-The most notable changes to this generation took place for 2011, when it saw a bump in fuel economy and the availability of previously lacking features, such as an iPod/USB interface, a rearview camera and shift paddles for the automatic transmission.
+The most notable changes to this generation took place for 2011, when it saw a bump in fuel economy and the availability of previously lacking features, such as an iPod-USB interface, a rearview camera and shift paddles for the automatic transmission.

 In reviews, we found this generation to be a satisfying family sedan or midsize coupe, despite increased competition from numerous rivals.
-Strong points included a roomy cabin, an agreeable ride/handling balance, crashworthiness and reliability, while points were deducted for a button-happy dash, merely average materials quality (previous Accords were known for high-quality cabins), noticeable road noise and mediocre braking performance.
+Strong points included a roomy cabin, an agreeable ride-and-handling balance, crashworthiness and reliability, while points were deducted for a button-happy dash, merely average materials quality (previous Accords were known for high-quality cabins), noticeable road noise and mediocre braking performance.

 The most significant changes of this generation occurred in 2006 when the Accord received freshened exterior styling and more power for both engines.
-Stability control also debuted this year, as did minor modifications to trim level organization.
+Stability control also debuted this year, as did minor modifications to trim-level organization.
 In reviews we praised the car for its roomy and stylish interior, tight build quality, smooth ride and good crash test scores.
 Downsides included tepid handling and mediocre brakes.
 All said, however, this Accord was an excellent choice for a family sedan or midsize coupe.

-Read the most recent 2015 Honda Accord review.
+Read the most recent 2017 Honda Accord review.